Musab-Hassan/slickscrolljs/docs/docs/#2 - Offsets.md

 ```
 The back image now moves slower than the content in front of it creating a parallax effect.

-**Note: The offset element must be inside the root element for the speed to be correct.
-In the example above, `#back-image` is inside the `body`.**
+**Note: The offset element must be inside the root element for it to work correctly.
+In the example above, `#back-image` is inside the root element `body`.**

 # Fixed Offsets
 Since slickScroll's momentum scrolling transforms the root element, fixed elements inside the root element no longer work.
-To fix this, fixedOffsets can be used.
+For fixed elements use fixedOffsets.

-Let's take a look at an example.
+Example:

 ```html
 <body>